-Normally, this function is designed for Dynamic IP environments within certain periods of time.
+Normally, this function is designed for Dynamic IP environments because some ISPs will drop connections if there is no traffic within certain periods of time.
 Check Enable PING to keep alive box to activate this function.

 PING to the IP - If you enable the PING function, please specify the IP address for the system to PING it for keeping alive.
-PING Interval - Enter the interval for the system to execute the
+PING Interval - Enter the interval for the system to execute the PING operation.

-PING operation.